garyng/Wims/readme.md

       exe: devenv.exe
 ```

-- `"vs"` is the name of the context, which can be used by a `shortcut`.
+- `"vs"`: the name of the context, which can be used by a `shortcut`.
-- `icon` contains the path to an image. `svg` is also supported.
+- `icon`: the path to an image. `svg` is also supported.
-- `match` contains the conditions for determining whether the context is active.
+- `match`: the conditions for determining whether the context is active.
-  - `exe` will match the process name of the current active window.
+  - `exe`: match the process name of the current active window.
 Normally using `exe` is sufficient enough.
-  - `class` will match the class name of the current active window.
+  - `class`: match the class name of the current active window.
   - Regex can be used in both `exe` and `class`, just wrap them inside `//`, eg: `/*.exe/`

 Here is another `context` that matches a Visual Studio Code window: